Azeemot/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that moves all files beginning with uppercase letter to the directory /tmp/u
+a script that deletes all files in the current working directory that end with character -